lerenn/asyncapi-codegen/README.md

 ## CLI options

-The default options for oapi-codegen will generate everything; client, application, and type definitions but you can generate subsets of those via the -generate flag.
-It defaults to client,application,types but you can specify any combination of those.
+The default options for oapi-codegen will generate everything; user, application, and type definitions but you can generate subsets of those via the -generate flag.
+It defaults to user,application,types but you can specify any combination of those.

 Here are the universal parts that you can generate:

 * `application`: generate the application boilerplate. `application` requires the types in the same package to compile.
-* `client`: generate the client boilerplate.
+* `user`: generate the user boilerplate.
 It, too, requires the types to be present in its package.
 * `types`: all type definitions for all types in the AsyncAPI spec.
   This will be everything under `#components`, as well as request parameter,